HCR Decision Overview

 - If the individual mandate was struck down as unconstitutional, whether that provision was "severable" from the rest of the law or whether more (or all) of the Health Care Reform law should also be struck down; and

-Because the majority of the justices upheld the law in full, there was no reason to address the severability issue.
+Because the majority of the justices upheld the law in full, there was no reason to address this issue.
 The four dissenting justices did not comment on that issue either, because they all thought the entire law should be struck down.

 - Whether Congress had the authority to require states to expand eligibility for Medicaid coverage in order to continue to receive federal Medicaid funding.